ClimDesign/fixIDF/README.md

 ### Post-processing of Bayesian quantiles by using `fixcurves_alg()`

-The `fixcurves_alg()` can now be used to adjust IDF-curves such that the return levels become monotonically increasing as a function of return period and durations.
+After preparing a `quant_bay` list, `fixcurves_alg()` can be used to adjust IDF-curves such that the return levels become monotonically increasing as a function of return period and durations.
 The function searches for a consistent set of return levels within the return levels’ 1-99 % posterior quantiles, and prefers solutions as close as possible to the posterior median.